-Decision-making ability can then be removed from the person with dementia and if there is no durable power of attorney in place, the person can be placed in the care of a guardian.
-(More on power of attorney and guardianship in a future article.)
+Decision-making ability can then be removed from the person with dementia.
+If there is no durable power of attorney in place, the person can be placed in the care of a guardian.
+(More on the power of attorney and guardianship in a future article.)

 If your loved one has already been diagnosed and the paperwork is not yet in order, don't panic.
-It can be more complicated to set up paperwork later on in the disease but it's not always a deal-breaker.
+It can be more complicated to set up paperwork later in the disease, but it's not always a deal-breaker.
 Consult an elder care attorney.

 You can do this

 It is never easy to talk about these kinds of decisions.
 And it's even more difficult to attend to all the details - navigating the paperwork for dementia.